doublesecretagency/craft-notifier/docs/logging.md

 By default, the log will accumulate events indefinitely, until/unless they are manually cleared.
 The following settings manage whether and how long those log events remain in the database.

-These settings can be managed via either the plugin's [Settings page](/getting-started/settings) or the plugin's [PHP config file](/getting-started/config).
+These settings can be managed via either the plugin's [control panel page](/getting-started/settings/control-panel) or its [PHP config file](/getting-started/settings/php-config).

 ### `loggingEnabled`